ccao-data/service-spark-iasworld/README.md

 - **Predicates** are SQL statements used to chunk a table during reads against the iasWorld database.
-The statements define mutually exclusive queries that run in parallel (in order to speed up query execution).<br>
+The statements define mutually exclusive queries that run in parallel (in order to speed up query execution).<br><br>
   Predicates are defined via a file of SQL statements in the `config/` directory, then passed to each table job via a file path.
 - **Filters** are logic conditions included in queries to the database.
 Spark uses [predicate pushdown](https://airbyte.com/data-engineering-resources/predicate-pushdown) to compose the _predicates_ and _filter_ for each query into a single SQL statement.
-Think of filters as a SQL WHERE clause applied across all the predicate chunks specified above.<br>
+Think of filters as a SQL WHERE clause applied across all the predicate chunks specified above.<br><br>
   Filters are constructed automatically from any `min_year`, `max_year`, and/or `cur` values passed as part of a job definition.
 If these values are all null, then the entire table is returned.
 - **Partitions** define how the output Parquet files returned from each should be broken up.
-We use Hive partitioning by default, which yields partitions with the structure `$TABLE/taxyr=$YEAR/cur=$CUR_VALUE/part-0.parquet`.<br>
+We use Hive partitioning by default, which yields partitions with the structure `$TABLE/taxyr=$YEAR/cur=$CUR_VALUE/part-0.parquet`.<br><br>
   Like filters, partitions are determined automatically via any `min_year`, `max_year`, and/or `cur` values that are set.
 If these values are all null, then the table is returned as a single file e.g. `$TABLE/part-0.parquet`.

 ## Scheduling

-Table extractions are schedule via [`cron`](https://man7.org/linux/man-pages/man8/cron.8.html).
-To edit the schedule file, use `crontab -e`.
+Batches are currently scheduled via [`cron`](https://man7.org/linux/man-pages/man8/cron.8.html).
+To edit the schedule file, use `crontab -e` as the main server user.
 The example crontab file below schedules daily jobs for frequently updated tables and weekly ones for rarely-updated tables.
 Note that the jobs currently _must_ be run as user 1003.

 ```bash
 # Extract recent years from frequently used tables on weekdays at 1 AM CST